Complete guide to American Airlines upgrades

 Visualize AA routes with upgrade availability trends.
 Identify which routes consistently have open upgrade inventory and plan your travel accordingly.

-Explore routes →Related Upgrade Guides
+Explore routes →Related upgrade guides

 How to earn SWUs, eligible cabins, booking rules, and strategies for getting the most value.